Kotlin/KEEP/proposals/KEEP-0455-lateinit-val.md

 with delayed initialization and assign-once semantics.

-`lateinit val` bridges the gap between `lateinit var` and `val`: it allows late initialization while preventing reassignment and enabling smartcasts.
+`lateinit val` bridges the gap between `lateinit var` and `val`: it allows late initialization while preventing reassignment.

 It is compiled to a private backing field.
-Thread-safe getter and setter enforce the assign-once semantics.
+Generated getter and setter enforce the assign-once semantics.

 # Table of Contents